 Patching security vulnerabilities is an important part of every company’s IT processes.
 Companies who fail to stay on top of security patches run a significant risk of being exposed to viruses and could eventually become noncompliant with government regulatory requirements.
 As a result, IT departments have created strict internal processes for deploying patches.
-Despite this mature patching process, a significant security gap still exists at most companies.
+Despite this mature patching process, a significant security gap still exists in most companies.

 A typical mid-sized corporate environment will have hundreds of applications in use throughout their offices, both onsite and remotely.
 These include corporate installed applications like Microsoft Office or Adobe Acrobat; user preferred applications similar to iTunes, Firefox or Chrome; and “helper” applications such as Java and Flash—each is a potential security hole.
 Yet, in many environments the monthly patching process focuses almost exclusively on Microsoft patches.
 When third-party software (i.e., non-Microsoft products) is addressed, it is generally limited to specific applications such as Java that are known to need frequent security updates.

 While Microsoft patches do cover a large percentage of vulnerabilities, they still only account for approximately 40% of the total.
 In 2015 there were a total of 16,081 vulnerabilities that affected 2,484 applications from 263 vendors, according to a report by Secunia Research.
-These non-Microsoft weaknesses represent a glaring hole in the typical IT security process.
+These non-Microsoft weaknesses represent a glaring hole in the typical monthly security patch process.

-Addressing the Patch Gap
+Addressing the Network Patch Gap

 The patching of Microsoft products has developed into a mature IT process because of the tools that Microsoft provides.
 For example, Windows Server Update Services and System Center Configuration Manager) enable seamless identification and deployment of needed updates in the environment.
 But what about non-Microsoft products?